iluvcapra/mw/README.md

 # mw

 `mw` is an audio sample editor for the terminal.
+If you're ever in a terminal/tmux session and just wanted to get a look at and maybe edit a sound file without having to open a window, this is a tool for you!

 # How to Use